 His salt and pepper hair parted to the side, and his skin was the shade of light almond.
 His hands were rough, as if they carried the weight of the world, and since the day of their wedding, The Old Man never took off his wedding ring.

 This does not mean we never had our moments together.
 We had our own traditions, and currently, I still honor one of the most important traditions.
 It started when I was a small boy.
 The Old Man bundled me up to protect me from the cold.
-He stuffed me inside my oversized, blue, downed jacket; he covered me with a knitted hat, crocheted by my grandmother, pulled mittens over my little hands, tied my shoes, and then we went to the beach to walk along the shore.
+He stuffed me inside my over sized, blue, down jacket; he covered me with a knitted hat, crocheted by my Grandmother, pulled mittens over my little hands, tied my shoes and then we went to the beach to walk along the shore.
 This was our New Year’s tradition.

 “The cold never bothers me,” he’d say.